ThomasByr/chess/README.md

 ## Prerequisites

 This project currently has no prerequisites but to have a recent enough distribution of Linux.
-To run tests, valgrind is necessary (as well as the debug mode when running).
+To run tests (as well as the debug mode), valgrind is necessary.
 The current makefile is set for g++-11 and the znver3 micro-architecture (Ryzen Zen3), you should modify it if needed.

 ## Usage